-Does data excite you?
+Does data excite, inspire, or even amaze you?

 Why Shift To A Business Intelligence Career?

-“Some people are made to spend long hours writing code…. however, I quickly got really fidgety, longing for some human interaction.
-There is so much flexibility and variety when doing BI that other IT-related paths seem too bland or streamlined for my liking”.
+“Some people are made to spend long hours writing code… However, I quickly got really fidgety, longing for some human interaction.
+There is so much flexibility and variety when doing BI that other IT-related paths seem too bland or streamlined for my liking.”

-Job Openings and Compensation
+3. A Wealth Of Job Openings And Compensation

-Let’s get down to the “meat and potatoes” for a second, shall we?
-One great reason for a career in Business Intelligence is the rosy demand outlook.
-According to the U.S. Bureau of Labor Statistics, demand for Business Intelligence Analysts is expected to grow by 14% through 2024.
-This beats projections for all other occupations.
+Now, let’s get down to the “meat and potatoes” for a second.
+One great reason for a career in business intelligence is the rosy demand outlook.
+According to the US Bureau of Labor Statistics, demand for qualified business intelligence analysts and managers is expected to soar to 14% by 2026, with the overall need for data professionals to climb to 28% by 2020.
+This beats projections for almost all other occupations.

 Image source: Recruiter.com

-What Are The Business Intelligence Skills Necessary?
+What Are The Necessary Business Intelligence Skills?

-SQL Programming.
+First of all, SQL Programming.
 SQL (or Structured Query Language) is a programming language that is commonly used in BI.
 Even if you are more of a front-end BI professional, you’ll need to know SQL and how to use it.

-What Are The First Steps To Getting Started?
+What Are the First Steps To Getting Started?

-If You’re a Student
+a) If You’re A Student

 - Management Information Systems